Amplitudes/amplitudes/_pages/workguidelines.md

 read_time: true
 ---

 We work at the pleasure of money granted from either private institutions or through the trust of the public.
-In either case we have an obligation to see this money is  well-spent.
+In either case we have an obligation to see we spend this money well.
 I don't think this means a lot of bureaucracy, but I do think it means a periodic and active reflection on:
  * what our responsibilities are;
  * how efficient we are in communicating with each other;
  * how efficient we are in communicating with our greater scientific community and the interested public.